 Many children can only dream of getting an education.
 There is a shortage of schools and well-trained teachers.
 According to experts, the educational system needs to be modernised, so that children are able to find jobs when they leave school.
 In an area where around 9.5 per cent of the population lives in poor households, many children have to go to work.
 Children are often forced to work in bad conditions and an increasing number end up living on the streets.
-Some are addicted to drugs and work as commercial sex workers.

 Providing loving homes to children who have lost parental care

 In spite of governmental efforts, many children continue to suffer.
 Children who have lost parental care very often have nobody to turn to; this is where the support we provide plays an important role.
 The children who arrive at SOS Children's Village Thai Binh live in a family-like environment; they grow up with their SOS brothers and sisters and are looked after by their SOS mother.

 What we do in Thai Binh

 Providing children with an education is an important aspect of our work in Vietnam (photo: B. Neeleman)